Main menu

 Draft EIR Comment Period

 The San Francisco Planning Department welcomes your comments on the adequacy and accuracy of the Draft EIR.
-The Draft EIR comment period begins on November 30, 2023 and concludes at 5pm on January 22, 2024.
+The Draft EIR comment period begins on November 30, 2023 and concluded at 5pm on January 22, 2024.
 Comments regarding your like or dislike of the project or whether you think officials should approve or disapprove the project will not be addressed in the environmental review document.
 Instead, we encourage you to provide these comments to the project sponsor, Thomas Roitman, Project Manager ((628) 271-2404, thomas.roitman@sfpdw.org).

 You may provide comments on the Draft EIR concerning the proposed project’s environmental effects by: